caspii/casparwre.de/_posts/2019-10-03-british-history.md

 Some reasons that occur to me are:
 In WW1 it was much harder to identify the morally superior side.
 WW1 was a bar fight which European nations stumbled into with no idea what lay in store.
 In WW2 the villain was easy to identify.
-WW1 cost the British twice as many lives as WW2.

 I think another reason is that Britain believes things about WW2 which are inaccurate or just plain wrong and that there are big gaps in the narrative.
-Let’s take a look.

 Before I continue I’ll briefly take off my ranting cap and state the following: Firstly: the defeat of Nazi Germany was an unambiguously good thing.
 Secondly: the people of Britain made gigantic sacrifices and went to  superhuman lengths to realise that defeat.
 Thirdly: as a third-rate armchair theoriser I will never ever ever ever grasp the visceral experience of war or genocide.
-Unless it happens to me.

 ## Britain did not win the war